codatio/codat-docs/docs/integrations/commerce/amazon-seller-central/amazon-registration-steps.md

 **Security Controls Section**
 You will need to outline the controls you have in place to ensure the security of any synced data.
 Amazon require you to demonstrate that you will be compliant with their privacy and data sharing policies; and you will need to provide your company's incident response policy.

-:::Caution Personally Identifiable Information (PII) Amazon is highly sensitive about PII data from their merchant’s customers.
+:::caution Personally Identifiable Information (PII) Amazon is highly sensitive about PII data from their merchant’s customers.

 Due to the stringent restrictions, Codat does not pull any PII data from Amazon to populate our Customers datatype.